dfbarrero/aiCourse/assignments/heuristics/heuristics.md

 6. Go to the "r2p2/heuristic.py" file, define the heuristic you want to use, and then, register it.
 After that, go to "conf/controllerPathPlanning.json" and update the field "heuristic" with the heuristic you want to use.

 7. For the heuristic function, you can use the grid point or the absolute point representation.
 Compare if anything changes depending on the representation.
+Carefully look at "r2p2/node.py" to analyze how to access to the coordinates of each point (represented as a node).

 8. What is the better algorithm and/or heuristic?
 Why?